mefengl/vscode-copy-folder-content/README.md

 1. Open the Explorer panel in VSCode.
 2. Right-click on the folder you want to copy content from.
 3. Click on "Copy Folder Content".
-4. The content of all files in the selected folder is now in your clipboard!
+4. The content of all files in the selected folder, along with the specified suffix, is now in your clipboard!

 ## Contributing 🤝